Skip to content

 • tabSubmit: When enabled, pressing tab will select a date if the input value is a valid date object

 • format: Override the default parsing format.
-Default is the string value from format.
+Default is the string value from format.input.
 You can also pass multiple parser patterns or a custom parser function and parse the input yourself.
 When the input is focused, the date will be shown in this format.

 • rangeSeparator: If you use range mode, the default separator is -, you can change it here